 Pont du Gard (Roman Aqueduct)

-The most recent of my France UNESCO visits; we have just spent a couple of days camping nearby with the little kid.
+We spent a couple of days camping near the Pont du Gard with the little kid.
 The aqueduct itself is an incredible feat of engineering and a phenomenal structure to contemplate, and together with its surroundings – the lovely river Gardon and “memories of the garrigue” park – it really is a very special place.

 Provins, Town of Medieval Fairs